Lauren Gogal

-Lauren Elizabeth Gogal (born July 15, 2003) is an American professional soccer player who plays as a center back or defensive midfielder.
+Lauren Elizabeth Gogal (born July 15, 2003) is an American professional soccer player who plays as a center back for USL Super League club Brooklyn FC.
 She played college soccer for the Virginia Tech Hokies and began her professional career with the Washington Spirit in 2025.

 Early life

 Gogal was born in Annandale, Virginia, and raised in Haymarket, Virginia.
 She began playing for the Virginia Soccer Association when she was five.
 Growing up, her soccer idol was Lionel Messi, as she was one of the shorter players while playing up two age groups.
 In 2017, she joined the inaugural girls' team at Virginia Development Academy, where she earned ECNL all-conference honors in 2021.
 She was homeschooled during high school and took some classes at Northern Virginia Community College.

 College career

 Gogal played four seasons for the Virginia Tech Hokies, making 64 appearances (43 starts) and scoring 3 goals as a defender or midfielder.
 In her freshman year in 2021, she started both NCAA tournament games as Virginia Tech defeated Ohio State in the first round to collect their first NCAA tournament win since 2018.
 In her senior year in 2024, she started four NCAA tournament games as the seventh seed Hokies reached the quarterfinals for the second time in program history, with wins over Tennessee, two seed UCLA, and three seed Iowa.